 Think about the drawn-out process of ironing out last-minute wrinkles.
 You can be confident that everything’s been agreed, send over the paperwork, then find that the recipient is unwilling to sign because they’ve decided that there’s one small element to be changed.
 When you’re using a physical document, this will cause a significant delay: even if you have the recipient print the paperwork, they’ll still need to mail it back to you for confirmation.

 And if you’re inclined to consider using digital files but make manual edits, there’s really no reason not to use electronic signatures instead.
 They remove the need to mess around with files, tie in neatly to general task management, and offer superior speed and consistency.

 Why Workiro is perfect for handling electronic signatures

 In addition to being a powerful all-purpose task management system, Workiro is an exceptional choice for anyone needing to request or provide electronic signatures.
 It can store the relevant documents for as long as needed, circumventing the need to securely share them elsewhere.

-It also provides useful messaging options for tricky negotiations.
+It also provides useful instant messaging options for tricky negotiations.
 And then there’s the simplicity of its participant-chasing system, allowing users to automate their vital reminders and ensure that they’re notified in the event that deadlines start to be pushed.
 Whether you’re arranging the occasional project or issuing legal contracts on a daily basis, Workiro has what you need.